 Elton John joins us here in Studio 3A.
 His new book is called "Love is the Cure," and welcome to TALK OF THE NATION.

 ELTON JOHN: Thank you so much.
+Thank you.

 CONAN: And I was surprised to read that once you got clean, back in 1990, you moved to Atlanta and volunteered to deliver meals to AIDS patients.

 JOHN: Well, that was how things were back in 1990.
 We've come a long way in 22 years.
 When I first moved to Atlanta, I went on my first AIDS march, which was uplifting.
 And then I decided to volunteer and deliver meals to people who were terminally ill, basically, and who wouldn't open their doors, or we'd knock on the doors, and we'd leave the food outside, and then you'd walk down the path and you'd hear the door open and the food go inside the house.

 People were suffering from enormous pain, and they had Kaposi's.
 They didn't want to be seen.
 It was like delivering meals to lepers, and in fact that situation really hasn't changed as far as the stigma goes.
 But back in those days, it was meals being delivered, it was medicine being delivered, it was transportation to hospital, it was buddy systems.

 And when I first started the AIDS Foundation 20 years ago, that's what the Elton John AIDS Foundation was formed for, it was formed for direct care.

 CONAN: Direct care.
 But just getting back to that individual, one-on-one opportunity, these were people, I'm sure one or two of them must have done a double-take when they saw you handing the meal through the door.